A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis'

+The Shannon as well as the R\'{e}nyi entropy are obtained via some desired axiomatic characteristics that a entropy must satisfy as a measure of uncertainty.
+Any new entropy measure must also satisfy those axiomatic postulates or their appropriate generalizations which we now verify for our LNE.
+The first result justifies that the LNE can indeed be considered as a measure of uncertainty.

-\begin{proposition}[\cite{Ghosh/Basu:2018}] The LNE functionals defined in (\ref{EQ:LN_entropy})--(\ref{EQ:LN_entropy0}) are always non-negative for all $P\in \Omega_n^\ast$.
+\begin{proposition}[\cite{Ghosh/Basu:2018}] For any $\alpha, \beta>0$, the LNE functionals defined in (\ref{EQ:LN_entropy})--(\ref{EQ:LN_entropy0}) are always non-negative for all $P\in \Omega_n^\ast$.
 They equal zero for the degenerate distributions and take the maximum value $\ln(n)$, over $\Omega_n^\ast$, if and only if all $p_i$s are equal (i.e., $P$ is uniform). \end{proposition}

-Interestingly, unlike other generalizations of Renyi entropy, the maximum value of an LNE which is attained at the uniform distribution is independent of the tuning parameters $(\alpha, \beta)$ and is the same as that of the classical Shannon entropy.
-Hence the LNE family provides a universal framework of comparison with a fixed bounded range of entropy values, namely $[0, \ln(n)]$, providing, at the same time, different structures to explain different types of physical systems through two tuning parameters $\alpha, \beta>0$.
-Further, the maximum value of the entropy increases further as the number of (microscopic) states ($n$) increases, as desired.
+Interestingly, unlike other generalizations of the R\'{e}nyi entropy, the maximum value of an LNE which is attained at the uniform distribution is independent of the tuning parameters $(\alpha, \beta)$ and is the same as that of the classical Shannon entropy.
+Hence the LNE family provides a universal framework of comparison with a fixed bounded range of entropy values, namely $[0, \ln(n)]$, providing, at the same time, different structures to explain different types of systems through two tuning parameters $\alpha, \beta>0$.
+In addition, the maximum value of the entropy increases further as the number of (microscopic) states ($n$) increases, as desired.

-Note that, in view of (\ref{EQ:LNE_escort}), the LNE family satisfies all properties of the Renyi entropy family but over the transformed space of escort distributions.
-The next theorem verifies if the members of this LNE family satisfy some such desired, characteristic axioms of the usual Renyi or other generalized entropies also over its domain $\Omega_n^\ast$ or $\Omega_n$.
+The next theorem verifies if the members of this LNE family satisfy some additional desired characteristics of the R\'{e}nyi or other generalized entropies over its domain $\Omega_n^\ast$ or $\Omega_n$.